SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Picture in picture

-To respond to picture and picture events, mostly for restoring your interface, you must implement the `SRGLetterboxServiceDelegate` delegate methods.
+To respond to picture and picture events, mostly for restoring your interface, you must implement the `SRGLetterboxPictureInPictureDelegate` delegate methods.
 Refer to the demo implementation for a concrete example.
+If no delegate is set, picture in picture will not be available, and the corresponding button will not be displayed.

 ## Airplay